astirn/RazerBladeStealth-eGPU-TensorFlow/README.md

         pip install -U  keras_preprocessing --no-deps

 4. Checkout release branch: `git checkout r.2.2` for example.
-5. `./configure`
+5. Run `./configure`.
+My settings and configuration options are  below:

         Extracting Bazel installation...
         You have bazel 2.0.0 installed.
         Please specify the location of python.
 [Default is /home/andrew/PycharmProjects/tensorflow/venv/bin/python]:

         Found possible Python library paths:
           /home/andrew/PycharmProjects/tensorflow/venv/lib/python3.8/site-packages
         Please input the desired Python library path to use.
 Default is [/home/andrew/PycharmProjects/tensorflow/venv/lib/python3.8/site-packages]

         Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]: N No OpenCL SYCL support will be enabled for TensorFlow.

         Do you wish to build TensorFlow with ROCm support? [y/N]: N No ROCm support will be enabled for TensorFlow.

         Do you wish to build TensorFlow with CUDA support? [y/N]: y CUDA support will be enabled for TensorFlow.

         Do you wish to build TensorFlow with TensorRT support? [y/N]: y TensorRT support will be enabled for TensorFlow.

         Found CUDA 10.1 in:
             /usr/local/cuda/lib64
             /usr/local/cuda/include
         Found cuDNN 7 in:
             /usr/lib/x86_64-linux-gnu
             /usr/include
         Found TensorRT 7 in:
             /usr/lib/x86_64-linux-gnu
             /usr/include/x86_64-linux-gnu

         Please specify a list of comma-separated CUDA compute capabilities you want to build with.
         You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
         Please note that each additional compute capability significantly increases your build time and binary size, and that TensorFlow only supports compute capabilities >= 3.5 [Default is: 7.5,7.5]:

         Do you want to use clang as CUDA compiler? [y/N]: N nvcc will be used as CUDA compiler.

         Please specify which gcc should be used by nvcc as the host compiler.
 [Default is /usr/bin/gcc]:

         Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native -Wno-sign-compare]:

         Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: N Not configuring the WORKSPACE for Android builds.

         Preconfigured Bazel build configs.
 You can use any of the below by adding "--config=<>" to your build command.
 See .bazelrc for more details.
                 --config=mkl            # Build with MKL support.
                 --config=monolithic     # Config for mostly static monolithic build.
                 --config=ngraph         # Build with Intel nGraph support.
                 --config=numa           # Build with NUMA support.
                 --config=dynamic_kernels        # (Experimental) Build kernels into separate shared objects.
                 --config=v2             # Build TensorFlow 2.x instead of 1.x.
         Preconfigured Bazel build configs to DISABLE default on features:
                 --config=noaws          # Disable AWS S3 filesystem support.
                 --config=nogcp          # Disable GCP support.
                 --config=nohdfs         # Disable HDFS support.
                 --config=nonccl         # Disable NVIDIA NCCL support.
         Configuration finished

+6. Some things that I ended up needed to get the build to work
+    1. `sudo apt install libnvinfer-plugin-dev`
+    2. Download and install Intel [MKL Libraries](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library/choose-download/linux.html).
+        1. `tar -xvf l_mkl_XXXX.Y.ZZZ.tgz`
+        2. `sudo ./install_GUI.sh` (exclude ia32 architecture and Fortran support)
-6. `bazel build --config=opt --config=cuda --config=mkl //tensorflow/tools/pip_package:build_pip_package`
+6. `bazel build --config=opt --config=cuda --config=mkl --local_ram_resources=9216 //tensorflow/tools/pip_package:build_pip_package`

 ## Configure eGPU